 - Bees, butterflies and other pollinators love them, making Gazanias a great addition to butterfly gardens.

-- Deer resistance makes them a great choice for decorating around your cabin in the woods.
+- Deer resistance (annuals) makes them a great choice for decorating around your cabin in the woods.

 - Excellent as a ground cover, so plant a lovely, sunny meadow of Gazania.

 Do Gazanias Spread?
 Are They Considered Invasive?